-*The 8th Annual Bunshaft Lecture originally scheduled for Tuesday, March 31, 2020, has been postponed indefinitely.*
+*The 8th Annual Bunshaft Lecture scheduled for 2020 has been postponed indefinitely.*

 8th Annual Bunshaft Lecture

 "Engineering Our Wicked Problems"

 Norman R. Augustine Senior Scholar and Director of Programs

 Standish Room, Science Library

 University at Albany Uptown Campus

 2:00 p.m.
 Lecture